furyfist/Journey-AI/README.md

 Here’s the thing: nobody has time for that.

 Meet Journey AI.
 It is a travel planner that turns a few quick inputs into a ready-to-go itinerary.
-Tell it where you want to go, how much you want to spend, and what you care about—food, history, adventure, or just relaxing—and it builds a day-by-day plan that you can actually use.
+Tell it where you want to go, how much you want to spend, and what you care about—food, history, adventure, or just relaxing—and it builds a day-by-day plan that you can actually use :)

 **A Note to the Development Team (PORTIA AI)**: A significant part of this project involved identifying and building a solution for a critical data-passing bug within the Portia AI SDK.
 The full technical breakdown can be found in the "Key Challenges & Solutions" section.